Milwaukee District West Line

 The Milwaukee District West Line (MD-W) is a Metra commuter rail line in Chicago, Illinois, and its western suburbs.
 Metra does not refer to any of its lines by a particular color, but the timetable accents for the Milwaukee District West line are dark "Arrow Yellow," honoring the Milwaukee Road's Arrow passenger train.
-Trains are dispatched from Canadian Pacific's American headquarters in Minneapolis.
+Trains are dispatched from the Canadian Pacific Kansas City Railway's American headquarters in Minneapolis.